pkramme/btsoot/README.md

 `./btsoot backup <block-name>`
 The program will search for the latest two scanfiles, and compare them for changed files, which it then copyies to their paths on the remote location.
 **This also means that you MUST NOT change the remote files per hand.
-BTSOOT will not know about any changed file which it doesn't change itself.**
+BTSOOT will not know about any changed file that it didn't changed itself.**

 ### Restore a block
 This is not implemented yet.
 Incase of a dataloss, you have to copy them manually back to the source folder.